ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 * Boolean flag indicating whether the message has an attachment

 <p>
-NOTE: the results of the Query Message function can be large.
-Use the max_user and max_messages parameters in the app.config file to limit the number of users searched and the number of messages returned from a query.
+NOTE: There can be a large number of results of the Query Message function.
+If needed, use the max_user and max_messages parameters in the app.config file to limit the number of users searched and the number of messages returned from a query.

  ![screenshot: fn-exchange-online-query-messages](./screenshots/EXO-query-messages-function.png)